syrianarchive/syrianarchive-investigations/drafts/Maarrat-al-Numan-hospital.md

 ![al-salaam01](assets/B.png)
 ![al-salaam01](assets/A.png)

-We can compare the geolocation with the following satellite image taken from XXXX:
+We can compare the geolocation with the following satellite image taken from Digital Globe:

 ![al-salaam01](assets/BB2.png)